 Nearby, the ruins of the 13th century Château de Pouancé, which once guarded the border between Brittany and Anjou, is said to be haunted by a former mistress of the castle.
 This late 14th century lady is reputed to have been desperately in love with a Breton knight and one night, at his behest, opened one of the doors to the fortress.
 Alas, her suitor was not alone in the darkness; the gate was rushed by the Bretons who quickly overwhelmed the castle’s garrison.

 With the departure of the Bretons, legend tells us that the lord of Pouancé had his wife walled-up alive within the castle for her treachery.
 Since then, many people have reported seeing a lady, dressed in white, walking the ramparts; her finger pressed close to her lips.
-Another tale says that in the 18th century, renovation work at the castle uncovered a sealed chamber where the body of a woman was found tied seated at a table upon which rested silver cutlery; inside her mouth was a single gold coin.
+Another tale says that in the 18th century, renovation work at the castle uncovered a sealed chamber where the body of a woman was found, tied seated at a table upon which rested silver cutlery; inside her mouth was a single gold coin.

 Today, little remains of the Château de Vioreau near Joué-sur-Erdre but it was a significant site in the Middle Ages and was, for a time, part of the powerful Barony of Châteaubriant.
 A tale tells that a lady of the castle once had a brief love affair with her husband’s favourite page; a liaison that ended badly and saw bitterness soak the lady’s heart.
 One day, she sent her former lover on an important errand; to deliver a letter to her kinsman, the governor of the castle of Nantes.
 He was promptly clapped in irons after the governor read the message: “Hang, without delay, the bearer of this letter”.

 Fortunately for the page, the lord of Vioreau had been concerned by the sudden departure of his servant on a secret errand and had followed him to Nantes.
-In the dungeon of the city’s castle, he confronted his page: “Tell me all and I will save your life”.
+In the dungeon of the city’s castle, he confronted his page: “Tell me all and I will save you”.
 Having already betrayed his master, the wretched man now betrayed his mistress.

 Some weeks later, the lord and lady of Vioreau attended a great celebration at the nearby Château de Blain.
 As the music began, the lord took his wife to dance and danced with such enthusiasm that all remarked how joyful was the lord of Vioreau.
 The lively dancing went on late into the night and the attentive lord insisted that his wife dance with him without any interruption.
 Having danced for hours, the lady eventually collapsed exhausted, hot and breathless; her husband lost no time in tenderly escorting her to rest on a window seat nearby.